Frequently Asked Questions

-We are funded solely through our adoption fees and private donations.
+We are funded solely through our adoption fees, private donations and grants that we apply for.
+We do not receive any state or federal funding.
 Our staff is 100% volunteer and every penny we receive goes to feed and care for our animals

 Are the dogs good with cats?

 We cannot say, as we don’t often get much info on any particular dog.
-Unless the dog was an owner surrender and the info was given by the owner at time of surrender.
+Unless the dog was an owner surrender to the pound and the info was given by the owner at time of surrender.